p3nrose/RAP_POSE_LAB/LAB_POSE.md

 Use the command `rosrun rqt_tf_tree rqt_tf_tree` to **visualize the TF tree**.
 Note that **the TF tree needs to be completely connected** in order to compute transformations to and from each frame.

-You can now **verify what topics the ar_trackar_alvar node is publishing and identify the poses and the id for the identified aruco tag**.
+You can now **verify what topics the ar_track_alvar node is publishing and identify the poses and the id for the identified aruco tag**.

 Similarly, you can visualize what the “/visualizazion_marker” pose is for the detected marker. **Notice the frame_id** of the two published topics as we will use this information for the following task.